How can I calculate the remainder of a division in Python?

 3.4

-In the examples we have seen so far, the dividend (left side of the modulo operator) was always bigger than the divisor (right side of the modulo operator).
+In the previous examples, the dividend (left side of the modulo operator) was always bigger than the divisor (right side of the modulo operator).

 Now, we will see what happens if the dividend is smaller than the divisor.